Banning, California

-Banning is a city in Riverside County, California, United States.
+Banning is a city in the Inland Empire region of Riverside County, California, United States.
 Its population was 29,505 as of the 2020 census, down from 29,603 at the 2010 census.
 It is situated in the San Gorgonio Pass, also known as Banning Pass.
 It is named for Phineas Banning, stagecoach line owner and the "Father of the Port of Los Angeles."

 Banning shares geographic and regional features with its western neighbor, the city of Beaumont.
 Banning and Beaumont have been rapidly growing in size and population since the 1990s.
 Both cities are about 80 miles east of downtown Los Angeles and 30 miles west of Palm Springs, both connected by freeway and railroad.

 History

 Etymology

 Initially named Moore City, by Ransom B. Moore, within only a few months the town was renamed for Phineas Banning, "Father of the Port of Los Angeles", who had pastured sheep in the San Gorgonio Pass area, and operated a stagecoach that ran through the Pass.